VicPol Corporate

 Your conduct, both on and off duty, reflects on both you and Victoria Police.

-Actions you take in your personal life may affect your employment and see you face internal discipline or criminal proceedings.
+Actions you take in your personal life may affect your employment.
+They may also see you face internal discipline or criminal proceedings.

 Victoria Police's organisational values